polycrate/polycrate/docs/reference.md

 ## Workspace

 Whatever you build with Polycrate happens in your **workspace**.
-The worpspace contains configuration and lifecycle artifacts.
+The workspace contains configuration and lifecycle artifacts.
 It's a directory on your filesystem (the so called **workspace directory**; can be specified using `--workspace`) that can be synced and collaborated on via **git** or other tooling.

 The workspace can be assambled using the [workspace configuration](#workspace-configuration).